cometkim/rkyv-js/README.md

 ## Lazy access

-`access()` returns a view whose fields decode only when read - the fastest way to read a few fields out of a large archive:
+`access()` returns a view whose fields decode only when read, the fastest way to read a few fields out of a large archive:

 ```typescript
 const lazy = ArchivedPerson.access(bytes);